tmacro/s3-fuzzer/README.md

   bucket: my-aws-bucket
 ```

 s3-fuzzer can also be configured using environment variables.
-Variable names are determined by flattening the config structure, upper casing, and seprating levels with an `_`.
+Variable names are determined by flattening the config structure, upper casing, and separating levels with an `_`.
 ie:

 ```yaml